tc39/proposal-shadowrealm/explainer.md

 ### <a name='DOMVirtualization'></a>DOM Virtualization

+Applications should have control over their own codebase, and requiring other libraries to change to meet our requirements is not trivial.

-- We still want things to still interact with the DOM
-- We don't want to spend any excessive amount of resources
+We still want things to still interact with the DOM without spending any excessive amount of resources.

-- We want to emulate the DOM as best as possible
+It is important for applications to emulate the DOM as best as possible.
-  - Requiring other libraries to change to meet our requirements is difficult

 ```js
 import virtualDocument from 'virtual-document';